ayanamist/SinaWeiboRSS/README.md

-This is a RSS builder for Sina Weibo running on Google App Engine.
+This is a RSS builder for Sina Weibo using XAuth running on Google App Engine.